JS Kenryū

 JS Kenryū (SS-504) is the fourth boat of Sōryū-class submarines.
-She was commissioned on 16 March 2012.
+She was commissioned into the Japan Maritime Self-Defense Force on 16 March 2012.

 Construction and career

 Kenryū was laid down at Kawasaki Heavy Industries Kobe Shipyard on March 31, 2008, as the 2007 plan 2900-ton submarine No. 8119 based on the medium-term defense capability development plan.
-At the launching ceremony, it was named Kenryū and launched on 15 November 2010.
-She's commissioned on 16 March 2012 and deployed to Kure.
+At the launching ceremony, she was named Kenryū and launched on 15 November 2010.
+She was commissioned on 16 March 2012 and deployed to Kure.

-Participated in US dispatch training (to Hawaii) from January 18 to April 9, 2016.
+Kenryū participated in US dispatch training (to Hawaii) from January 18 to April 9, 2016.

-From February 12 to May 10, 2020, offshore training and facility utilization training will be conducted in the Hawaiian Islands area.
+From February 12 to May 10, 2020, Kenryū was dispatched as part of offshore training and facility utilization training conducted in the Hawaiian Islands area.